gabelula/rust-workshop/curriculum/03-syntax.md

        x + 1
     }

 Writing `-> i32` tells Rust what the type of the return value will be.
 Notice the missing semicolon!
-The return value is a [statement, not an expression](http://doc.rust-lang.org/book/functions.html#expressions-vs-statements).
+The return value is an [expression](http://doc.rust-lang.org/book/functions.html#expressions-vs-statements).
+Semicolons are used to separate expressions, and we don't need one at the end of the return value -- it would indicate an empty expression.

+(Side note: `let x = y` is not an expression, it's a statement.
+See the link about expression above for details.)

 If we wanted to return a value before the end of the program, we could use the `return` keyword.
 [Documentation](http://doc.rust-lang.org/book/functions.html#early-returns)